Updated: May 20

 In 1991 I joined the Open University (OU), and thirty years later I am still an OU addict.
 Every student had to study at least one foundation course as part of their degree, so I studied the science foundation course titled Voyage of Discovery (S102).
 The science foundation course covers four of the sciences: biology, physics, chemistry and Earth science.

 I enjoyed studying the sciences, but decided to study biology in greater depth, particularly human biology and specifically neuroscience: the study of the human brain.
-I managed to be awarded three degrees: two BSc’s (one with Honours) and an MSc
+I managed to be awarded three degrees: two BSc’s (one with Honors) and an MSc

 The OU now has a Visual Online Platform where students meet, chat, attend tutorials and deal with any other OU business.
 This means I can do everything from the comfort of my home without bothering about transport and access.
 Online education opens the door for all students, no matter their ability, and removes all barriers to getting an education.